nikgalanop/edsger/src/design-choices.md

       Regardless of the usage of this option, when our compiler calls `llc`, the `llc` optimization level is set to `-O2`, meaning that the produced assembly code will always be optimized.
   2. `-i`: when provided, the compiler reads from `stdin` and outputs the produced LLVM IR to `stdout`.
 No input file should be provided.
 No output file is produced.
   3. `-f`: when provided, the compiler reads from `stdin` and outputs the produced assembly to `stdout`.
 No input file should be provided.
 No output file is produced.
-  4. `-help` / `--help` : when provided, it outputs a list of the available options, the ones that we are describing above.
+  4. `-help` / `--help` : when provided, the compiler outputs a list of the available options, the ones that we are describing above.
 - This simple CLI is implemented with the usage of the `Arg` module.

 ### Filenames